mikemachr/gossipSpread/readme.md

 ## Components

 First of all, for gossip to exist, we need people.
 They can be simulated using particles, both in a 2D or 3D space.
 For simplicity, I stuck with 2D.
+(Plus theres also one strange property of random walks in 3D which states that they may never return to their starting point, which you can view a nice video about [here](https://www.youtube.com/watch?v=iH2kATv49rc)), that could have some funny implications for long simulations.

 People aren't simply spreading gossips around just because; they usually do this within their social circle, which is why to simulate this, we would need a social network.
 This can be built simply using an adjacency matrix, let's call it $A$.